auth0-extensions/auth0-logs-to-loggly/README.md

-# Auth0 - Logs to Loggly
+# Auth0 - Logs to Logdna

 [![Auth0 Extensions](http://cdn.auth0.com/extensions/assets/badge.svg)](https://sandbox.it.auth0.com/api/run/auth0-extensions/extensions-badge?webtask_no_cache=1)

-This extension will take all of your Auth0 logs and export them to Loggly.
+This extension will take all of your Auth0 logs and export them to Logdna.

 ## Usage

-Go to the `search` section of your [Loggly](https://www.loggly.com) account and filter by tag `auth0`.
+Go to the `search` section of your [Logdna](https://www.logdna.com) account and filter by tag `auth0`.

 ## Issue Reporting